Clipping Mask in InDesign | Easy Guide for Learners

 They provide a non-destructive way to control the visibility and presentation of content, allowing you to experiment and make changes without permanently altering the original objects or images.

-Using clipping masks in Indesign, you can achieve various creative effects, such as placing an image within the text, revealing specific parts of an idea through a shape, or seamlessly blending multiple images.
+Using clipping masks in InDesign, you can achieve various creative effects, such as placing an image within the text, revealing specific parts of an idea through a shape, or seamlessly blending multiple images.
 It gives you flexibility and control over your designs’ display and presentation.

 What is InDesign?